 We desperately need fuels reduction work throughout and all around our community.
-USFS and Tahoe Donner have been doing some terrific projects in quite a few outlying, surrounging locations but we need a great deal IN town, on open space and public (plus many private) lands.
-Truckee Fire’s “Wildfire Protection” Measure T, on the September 14, 2021 special election ballot, Information About Measure T
+USFS and Tahoe Donner have been doing some terrific projects in quite a few outlying, surrounding locations but we need a great deal IN town, especially open spaces and public lands.
+Truckee Fire’s “Wildfire Protection” Measure T, was on the September 14, 2021 special election ballot, Information About Measure T

 Fire Resistive Landscaping in Truckee

 Many common plants naturally resist fire and can even slow its spread.
-In general, irrigated and well-maintained leafy plants absorb heat and then burn slowly.
+In general, irrigated and well-maintained leafy plants resist embers, absorb heat, and then burn slowly.
 Avoid any masses of plants that accumulate dead branches and twigs or plants that produce oils, resins, waxes or terpenes (i.e. junipers).
 Replace bare spaces and weed patches near your home with ground covers, turf, perennial flower beds, vegetable gardens, fire resistant clump grasses, and mulches.
 Lawns and mowed meadows are examples of the most excellent defensible “Clean, Green and Lean” landscape spaces.

-Villager Nursery has compiled this list of fire resistive plants that should be considered when landscaping.
+Villager Nursery has compiled a list of fire resistive plants that should be considered when landscaping.
 We have gleaned only the hardiest species and appropriate comments (for Truckee) from lists by fire departments, departments of forestry and from fire management and prevention agencies ALL around the northern hemisphere.

 By replacing highly flammable vegetation with recommended species, you can improve the survivability of your home when wildfires threaten.
 To preserve their fire resistance, plants must be irrigated and pruned to remove dead branches and maintain plant health.
 Routine care will also provide an attractive defensible space.
 Contact Villager Nursery for selections appropriate to your microclimate and please contact Truckee Fire Department and visit the websites listed below for much more information about fire-wise communities.